 The Molo deposit itself is specifically located 11.5 km east of the town of Fotadrevo in the Tulear region of south-western Madagascar and covers an area of 62.5 hectares within the Company’s overall property claim position of 425km2.

-A Feasibility Study completed February 2015 confirmed that the Molo Project is expected to be a lowest-quartile producer due to its low-cost, open pit operation that has a negligible stripping ratio.
-In February 2017, an updated Feasibility Study was undertaken to reflect NextSource Materials’ phased approach to production, using a “mining first” full-modular mine build philosophy.
+A new Feasibility Study (“FS”) completed September 2019 reconfirmed that the Molo Project has one of the lowest mine capital costs and a lowest-quartile future producer due to its low-cost, open pit operation that has a negligible stripping ratio.
+The 2019 Feasibility Study was undertaken to reflect NextSource Materials’ phased approach to production, using a full-modular mine build approach.

-Phase 1 will consist of a processing plant with a feed rate of 240,000 tonnes per annum and a production rate of approximately 15,000 tonnes of finished flake graphite concentrate at purities between 97%C to 98%C per annum.
-This production level will rank the Molo Project among one of the top five largest producers of graphite globally.
+Phase 1 will consist of a processing plant with a feed rate of 240,000 tonnes per annum and a production rate of 17,000 tonnes of SuperFlake® graphite concentrate for the first two years of operation at purities up to 98%C per annum with simple flotation.
+This production level will rank the Molo Project among one of the top five largest producers of flake graphite globally.